 Christmas Tree Fire Safety: Preventing Christmas Tree Fires and Other Fires Related to Holiday Decorations

-The holidays are usually a time of happiness and joy spent celebrated with family and friends.
-Unfortunately, holiday decorations, including strands of lights, menorahs, and Christmas trees, all have the potential to start fires.
+The holidays are usually a time of happiness and joy spent celebrating with family and friends.
+Unfortunately, holiday decorations, including strands of lights, menorahs, and Christmas trees, all have the potential to start fires that cause smoke damage and soot damage.

 There are approximately 200 Christmas tree fires or fires related to holiday decorations annually.
 On average, these Christmas tree fires resulted in 6 deaths, 16 injuries, and nearly $15 million in direct property damage each year.